What Ways Of Being Are You Choosing?

 - The Ways in Your Outer Ring reflect how you approach different aspects of your life and work.

-It is often easier to identify a less desirable Shadow Way that you wish to shift from than it is to identify generative Ways to choose actively.
+It is often easier to identify your less desirable Shadow Ways to help highlight their opposites.

 Make an action plan for how you will live into that Way, then try it on for a while to see how it feels.
 Get some feedback and make adjustments until you develop familiarity and a workable relationship with the Way in question.
 A coach can be instrumental in easing your learning curve.